Chapter 5. FujiFilm: Variety

-“A peak always conceals a treacherous valley” — Shigetaka Komori, Chairman and CEO, Fujifilm
+“A peak always conceals a treacherous valley” — Shigetaka Komori.
+Former chairman and CEO, Fujifilm